tomomasayamasaki/RBFleX-NAS/README.md

 ## 🟨 Download NAS Benchmarks
 Our program works for [NAS-Bench-201 (NATS-Bench-TSS)](https://arxiv.org/abs/2001.00326), [NATS-Bench-SSS](https://arxiv.org/abs/2009.00437), [Network Design Space](https://arxiv.org/abs/1905.13214), and [TransNAS-Bench-101](https://arxiv.org/abs/2105.11871).
 If you want to apply our NAS algorithm, edit our program to meet other NAS benchmarks.
 ### NATS-Bench
-To download the latest version, please visit the github page of [NATS-Bench: Benchmarking NAS Algorithms for Architecture Topology and Size](https://github.com/D-X-Y/NATS-Bench).
+To download the latest version, please visit the GitHub page of [NATS-Bench: Benchmarking NAS Algorithms for Architecture Topology and Size](https://github.com/D-X-Y/NATS-Bench).
 You can download the benchmark tar file of `NATS-tss-v1_0-3ffb9-simple.tar` and `NATS-sss-v1_0-50262-simple.tar` from [Google drive](https://drive.google.com/drive/folders/1zjB6wMANiKwB2A1yil2hQ8H_qyeSe2yt).
 After downloading these benchmark tar files, please store "NATS-tss-v1_0-3ffb9-simple.tar" on `./designspace/NAS-Bench-201/` and "NATS-sss-v1_0-50262-simple.tar" on `./designspace/NATS-Bench-SSS/`, respectively.
 And then, you may uncompress them by running `tar xvf NATS-tss-v1_0-3ffb9-simple.tar` and `tar xvf NATS-sss-v1_0-50262-simple.tar`.

+### Network Design Space (NDS)
+To download NDS benchmark json files, please visit the GitHub page of [On Network Design Spaces for Visual Recognition](https://github.com/facebookresearch/nds).
+You can download the benchmark json files from [this link](https://dl.fbaipublicfiles.com/nds/data.zip).
+After downloading these json files, please store all of json files on `./designsoace/NDS/`

+### TransNAS-Bench-101